Network Anomaly Detection in Cars: A Case for Time-Sensitive Stream Filtering and Policing: Time Sensitive Networking in Vehicles and its Potential to Detect Anomalies

 In an \ac{SDN}-based in-car backbone, events from \ac{PSFP} instances in individual switches reach the central \ac{SDN} Controller.
 For example, an advanced \ac{NADS} application can be deployed at the \ac{SDN} controller without putting additional stress onto the switches or adding additional devices to the network.
 Such a \ac{NADS} controller application can use individual events and inspect these in combination with other reports.

 Fig.~\ref{fig:qci_sdn} visualizes the operation of a \ac{NADS} with \ac{PSFP} and \ac{SDN} infrastructure.
 Each port ($0-n$) of the \ac{TSN} switches $0$ to $i$ has an instance of \ac{PSFP} containing its individual configuration.
 All switches monitor events per port of their running \ac{PSFP} instances (\eg frame drops).
 The \ac{PSFP} in port $0$ of switch $0$ receives a frame that violates a meter configuration and gets dropped.
 This event is monitored and recorded in switch $0$.
 Switch $0$ forwards these event statistics upstream to the \ac{SDN} controller.
 The \ac{NADS} application of the controller inspects whether the data of the switches indicate a traffic anomaly.
 Every increase in the absolute number of dropped frames since network initialization is considered an anomaly.
+No additional resources are needed in switches and limited data processing is required in the \ac{SDN} controller to interpret the counters.
 Whenever an anomaly is detected, the \ac{NADS} controller application could send combined reports to a higher instance (\eg a cloud defense center~\cite{lss-eacdc-19}), or initiate countermeasures by reconfiguring the network flow tables or the \ac{TSN} settings.